Become a Partner in this ministry!

 Hanukah is mentioned only once in the Scriptures.
 In the New Covenant, John 10:22 calls it “the feast of dedication”.
 The next verse states that “Jesus walked in the temple in Solomon’s porch.”
 Yeshua HaMashiach, Jesus the Messiah, the Light of the world, had come (Isaiah 49:6, John 1:4-9, John 8:12)!
 He is the Shamash, or Servant, of God (Isaiah 42:1-8, Isaiah 53:11, Mark 10:45), the Living Temple of God (John 2:19-22), God’s “unspeakable Gift” to us (2 Corinthians 9:15), and the Ma’oz Tzur, or Rock of Ages (Psalm 118:22, Isaiah 8:13,14, Isaiah 28:16).

 Could it be that the early Christians, most of whom were Jewish, saw the link between Hanukkah and the Temple (Kislev 25) and the Living Temple of God, and set the date for the birth of Mashiach on the 25th of December?
 You decide.
 In the meantime, won’t you pray for the Jewish people to come to the Light of the world during the Feast of Lights.
-Why not send Chanukkah cards to the Jewish people whom you may know.
+Why not send Chanukkah cards to the Jewish people whom you may know (J.A.M. has a free ecard for Chanukah on our website).
 Perhaps God will give you a wonderful opportunity to tell these dear people about their Rock of Ages, that “unspeakable Gift” of God Who was given for them!

 Leave a Reply